Willesden Green Baptist Church’s Advert for a matured, qualified Youth/Children & Family worker

 Apply by e-mail for the attention of the Church Secretary with a your CV including three references and a covering letter to: firstname.lastname@example.org

-Only shortlisted candidates will be contacted via telephone and/or e-mail for interview on 13th January 2019 at Willesden Green Baptist Church in its temporal address at St Andrew Church of England Church, 2 St Andrew’s Road, London, NW10 2SJ
+Only shortlisted candidates will be contacted for interview at Willesden Green Baptist Church in its temporal address at St Andrew Church of England Church, 2 St Andrew’s Road, London, NW10 2SJ

 - Telephone: 0208 451 4951